The Head Opener

 Content type: Page

 About Us The Montpellier Student Chapter (SCM) is an association that brings together current and former students of the Master’s program in Exploration and Reservoir Geology (GER) at the University of Montpellier.
-The association is affiliated with Terinov, an organization dedicated to bringing together companies, research centers, and educational institutions in the geosciences fields across the Occitanie and PACA regions.The members of the Student Chapter Montpellier have made it their mission to promote geology to the general public and to maintain strong ties with georesource professionals!
-The association’s flagship activity is the annual organization of a field trip that allows them to meet key players in the geology industry, visit natural sites, and exchange expertise to better understand the industrial sector.
+The association is affiliated with Terinov, whose mission is to bring together companies, research centers, and educational institutions in the geosciences fields across the Occitanie and PACA regions.The members of the Montpellier Student Chapter have made it their mission to promote geology to the general public and to foster strong ties with professionals in the georesources sector!
+The association’s flagship activity is the annual organization of a field trip that allows members to meet key players in the geology industry, visit natural sites, and exchange expertise to better understand the industrial sector.
 In addition, their “Intergenerational Geologists” project is particularly close to their hearts.
-They organize geosciences discovery activities for middle and high school students, as well as for seniors.
+They organize geoscience discovery activities for middle and high school students, as well as for seniors.
 Feel free to come meet them at their office in the lobby of Building 22!
 Executive Board President: Mr. Joffrey LAROCHE Vice Presidents: Mr. Killian L'HOUR & Mr. Mathis DIROFF Treasurer: Ms. Oriane LEGER Vice Treasurer: Mr. Omar CHEBBI Secretary: Ms. Sophie HERNANDEZ Vice Secretary: Mr. Nathan DE FOSSET

 Montpellier Economics Student Association (BDEEM)